ROCm/hipTensor/docs/html/_sources/docgeneration.rst.txt

 DOC Generation
 ==============

-| This section describes the generation of documentation for the hipTENSOR package with the Doxygen, Sphinx, and breathe extensions.
+| This section describes the generation of documentation for the hipTensor package with the Doxygen, Sphinx, and breathe extensions.

 Pre-requisites
 --------------
-| All the pre-requistes need to be installed in the docker before generating the documentation for the hipTENSOR package.
+| All the pre-requistes need to be installed in the docker before generating the documentation for the hipTensor package.

 * Install Doxygen modules.